Tōru Rokkawa

-Tōru Rokkawa (六川亨, Rokkawa Tōru) was a Japanese soccer journalist, and the editor-in-chief of the Japanese soccer magazine Soccer Digest.
+Tōru Rokkawa (六川亨, Rokkawa Tōru) was a Japanese soccer journalist and the editor-in-chief of the Japanese soccer magazine Soccer Digest.

-Life and work
+Life and career

-Rokkawa was born September 25, 1957, in Itabashi, Tokyo.
+Rokkawa was born in Itabashi, Tokyo on September 25, 1957.
 After graduating from Hosei University, he joined Japan Sports Planning Publishing Co., Ltd. Since 1988, he served as the editor-in-chief of "Soccer Digest", and in 1993, he took the lead in making it a weekly magazine with the launch of the J-League.

 In 2001, he joined FromOne.
 In 2010, he left and became an independent journalist.

-Illness and death

 In July 2022, he was diagnosed with stage III lung cancer during treatment for pneumonia.
-He continued his reporting activities and continued treatment, but died on the morning of November 17, 2025, aged 68.
+He continued his reporting activities and continued treatment, but died on November 17, 2025, at the age of 68.